-Within seven days of receiving a Closing Letter from the Commission, Respondents agree to send a copy of the Settlement Check to the Commission.
+Within seven days of receiving a Closing Letter from the Commission, Respondents agree to send a letter to Complainants, confirming the granting of the accommodation.
+Respondents will send a copy of this letter to the Commission within the same time frame.